Author by a waterfall on Croatia and Bosnia and Herzegovina roadtrip

 Plitvice Lakes National Park

-Walking: ~16km in Plitvice / ~25,644 steps a day total
+Walking: ~16km in Plitvice / ~25,644 steps on this road trip day total

 Drive: ~268km

-Narrow street in Šibenik Old town, Croatia
+A man on Croatia trip walking a narrow street in Šibenik Old town, Croatia

 Šibenik old town